Quirktree/info314-website/docs/assignments/lab1.md

     Script started, file is root-session
     ```

     which ensures that your next commands will be appended to the `root-session` file

 ### Create a second user account

 In most situations, we will not work directly as the root user, since this would pose additional security risks.
 In fact, many Linux distributions will prevent direct root login.
 Let’s create a new user and practice working with this configuration.

-Add a new user adduser clinton
+Add a new user by entering this (where <YOUR_USERNAME> is your name or something else you'll remember)

+`adduser <YOUR_USERNAME>`

+you'll be prompted for other information, such as a password and a name.
+Give the account a password you'll remember, and skip the other fields (such as name) by pressing 'Enter'.

-Add the user to the *sudo* group usermod -aG sudo clinton
+Then, add the user to the *sudo* group:

+`usermod -aG sudo <YOUR_USERNAME>`

+This allows the new user to use `sudo` before commands.
+Using `sudo` allows a user who is not `root` to use `root` privaleges on a per-command basis.

 By default, DigitalOcean prevents users from connecting via SSH without an SSH key.
 This is the correct decision from the security perspective, but we will disable it temporarily in order to explore beneath the hood.

-Modify /etc/ssh/sshd_config to enable password-based login by opening it in a terminal-based editor, e.g., nano /etc/ssh/sshd_config.
+Modify `/etc/ssh/sshd_config` to enable password-based login by editing it as follows:

+First, open `sshd_config` in `nano` by using:

+`nano /etc/ssh/sshd_config`

+This will open `nano`.
+`nano` is a terminal-based editor, and is very simple.
+You can only move the cursor by using the arrow keys.
+To copy text from a file using `nano`, select it using your mouse and then copy it as usual (Control+C on Windows, Command + C on Mac)

+In `nano`, Find the:
+`PasswordAuthentication no`
-Find the PasswordAuthentication no setting and prefix it with a # comment character.
+setting and prefix it with a `#` comment character, so it should read:
+`#PasswordAuthentication no`

+Then save the document in `nano` by pressing: Control + X in Windows, Command + X in Mac.

 Settings don’t take effect automatically.
-Use the systemctl tool to restart the sshd service, i.e., systemctl restart sshd.
+Use the systemctl tool to restart the sshd service:

+`systemctl restart sshd`

 ### Log in as your new user

-In a new terminal window, log in as the new user via SSH using the password you created above.
+**In a new terminal window**, log in as the new user via SSH using the password you created above.

-Capture a script of your session by calling script  user-session.
+Capture a script of your session by calling:

+`script user-session`

 The results of this command will be saved in a file named user-session.

+When you log in, run:

+`pwd`

-When you log in, run pwd and make note of the directory.
+and make note of the directory.

 This is your home directory.
 Notice that the home directory for each user is different.

-Try listing the contents of the root user’s home directory by typing ls -al /root.
+Try listing the contents of the root user’s home directory by typing:

+`ls -al /root`

 You should receive a permission denied error.
 The /root path is owned by the root user and has permissions restricted so that other users cannot read, write, or execute the directory or anything else it contains.

 Since root is a special user, the restriction does not apply in the other direction.
-Demonstrate this difference in permissions by listing the contents of the new user’s home directory from the root user’s shell, e.g., ls -al /home/clinton from your root login and view the contents of my user’s home directory.
+Demonstrate this difference in permissions by listing the contents of the new user’s home directory from the **root user’s shell**, e.g.,

+`ls -al /home/clinton`

+from your root login and view the contents of my user’s home directory.

 By default in basic Linux distributions, the root user has complete control over all system and user resources and is even able to take on the identity of other users without knowing their passwords.